biesior/box-drawer/README.md

 This code is in `alpha` state, please use it carefully.
 Visit the GitHub repository to check if newer `stable` state is available.

+### Test branch

+This btanch was created just for testing, will be removed soon, don't use its code!

 ### Features

 PHP class for creating using [BoxDrawing (Unicode block)](https://en.wikipedia.org/wiki/Box_Drawing_(Unicode_block)) for CLI scripts or HTML (data frame or table).